uncle-barchen/ruqmoi/ruqmoi.md

   + upright: opportunities, wishful thinking, illusion, choices, daydreaming
   + reversed: lack of purpose, diversion, confusion, overwhelmed by choices
 + The Wanderer's Oracle: Thunder ‖ Rain Clouds
+  + poem: "What's this?!
+That's thunder, then thick drops. / Confusing, confounding clatter, / haste and hurry ahead, but halt!"
   + situation: The Wanderer is surprised by a loud thunder clap.
 The rain immediately begins to fall in big drops.
   + admonition: Caught unaware?
 Will the rain pass quickly, or settle in?
 Is there danger of a lightning